samaradel/www_threefold/www.gig.tech/content/tech/stateless-computing.md

 ### Why Stateless Computing?

-The creation of a new Internet based on hundred of thousands of smaller and larger edge nodes needs a complete new operating system and a totally holistic approach to the functioning of the server and storage infrastructure.
+The creation of a new Internet based on 100 of thousands of smaller and larger edge nodes needs a complete new operating system that lowers the cost to operate computer nodes, while getting the max performance out of it.
+GIG took a complete new approach to the activation of bare-metal servers and storage systems in function of a green and neutral Internet platform with the use of a complete new operating system, extremely lightweight and highly distributed.

-GIG has developed the open-source components, [Zero-OS](https://github.com/Zero-OS), for the deployment of bare machines functioning as Internet nodes and application hosts.
+GIG developed all open-source components, [Zero-OS](https://github.com/Zero-OS) needed for the deployment of bare machines functioning as Internet nodes and application hosts, in relation to building a gigantic edge cloud.

 [Zero-OS](https://github.com/Zero-OS) creates the ideal compute platform to run containerized applications and software code on secure and high-available IT infrastructure.